 Personal property that cannot be classified into any of the previous five constitutional subclasses of personal property is classified as Other Personal Property Not Elsewhere Classified ("Other").
 Personal property in this subclass is appraised at market value as of January 1 and assessed at 30%.
-Kansas law does not provide for the proration of property in the "Other" subclass.
+Beginning on January 1, 2023, Kansas law provides for the proration of all property in the "Other" subclass.